KraigEnoCTS/adyen-api/README.md

 * [Cleverbug](https://github.com/cleverbug) - Upgrade to consume Adyen's endpoints V18

 ## Milestones
-* 1.0.0  - Initial
-* 1.2.1  - Added support for proxy configuration
+* 2.18.1 - Bug fixes; code rationalizations; tests correctness; replaced boon's JSON ObjectMapper w/ Jackson's to properly handle atypical collections in the response.
-* 1.3.0  - Added support for CSE
+* 2.18.0 - Added full support for recurring resources.
-* 1.3.1  - Updated to cover Adyen's endpoints new version, v18; changes were across Card, BankAccount and PaymentRequest types
+* 1.3.1  - Updated to cover Adyen's endpoints new version, v18; changes were across Card, BankAccount and PaymentRequest types.
+* 1.3.0  - Added support for CSE.
-* 2.18.0 - Added full support for recurring resources
+* 1.2.1  - Added support for proxy configuration.
+* 1.0.0  - Initial.

 From version 2.* on the minor version number is used to show what Adyen's API version adyen-api is compliant with.
 For example, 2.25.0 relates to the first release covering Adyen's V25 and so on.